Skip to main content

 What Oracles Do

-• DeFi Platforms: Utilizing price feed oracles to manage lending rates, liquidations, and asset swaps.
+DeFi platforms use price feed oracles to manage lending rates, trigger liquidations, and calculate asset swaps.
+Without reliable, up-to-date pricing, most DeFi protocols couldn't function.

 pragma solidity ^0.8.0;